-After meeting in Amsterdam, we’ll take a shuttle to our campground, build our bikes, practice riding as a group and prepare for the journey ahead.
+After meeting in Munich, we’ll build our bikes, practice riding as a group, and prepare for the journey ahead.

-In Switzerland, we’ll head toward Bern and the Bernese Oberland.
-Riding through green valleys and small Swiss towns, we’ll conquer two 1,000 meter passes.
+In Switzerland, we’ll skirt two beautiful lakes, stop for the night in Interlaken, then head toward the Bernese Oberland.
 We’ll ride to Gstaad and Chateau d’Oex before following the Rhone River valley to the shores of Lake Geneva.

 Following the foothills of the Alps into the heart of France, through vineyards and ancient cities, we’ll head southwest into Provence.
-We’ll bike toward the Roman Amphitheater in Orange and then skirt the Massif Central.
+We’ll bike toward the Pont du Gard, a Roman aqueduct near Nîmes, and then skirt the Massif Central.
 We’ll explore the culture and tour the cobbled streets of Carcassonne, one of Europe’s best preserved Medieval-walled cities.

 After three weeks of riding together, we’ll face the challenging, yet beautiful climb through the Pyrenees.
 Crossing into Spain, we’ll make our way down to Barcelona for a celebratory swim in the Mediterranean.

 In the morning, we’ll pack our bikes and prepare for our flights home.
-We’ll spend the afternoon exploring Barcelona and celebrating our month riding across Europe.
+We’ll spend the afternoon exploring Barcelona and celebrating our three weeks riding across Europe.

-25 nights of frontcountry camping.
-All campground facilities will include hot water, sinks and toilets.
+18 nights of camping.
+All campground facilities will include hot water, sinks, and toilets.
 Many campgrounds will have showers and laundry.

-Students should bring all belongings to the start of the trip in the panniers they will use this summer.
 Panniers are saddlebags sold in pairs that attach to either side of your rear rack.
-You will want large panniers, 2400-3000 cubic inches total (for the pair), designed for touring.
+You should have large panniers, 2,400-3,000 cubic inches total (for the pair), designed for touring.
 One large pannier has internal dimensions of approximately 17" x 13" x 7".
-You should be able to fit all of your belongings, besides your sleeping bag and pad, into your two panniers and have some space for group gear.
-Consider compressibility of clothing while packing for your Overland bicycle tour.
+You should be able to fit all of your belongings, besides your sleeping bag and pad, into your panniers and have some space left for group gear.

 - Bike Shorts (2)